SingTel says to buy digital advertisers for $359 million

 The largest telecommunications operator in Southeast Asia will also provide up to $20 million and $5.8 million respectively, to each company to retain key staff.

-The transactions are subject to fulfilments of certain conditions, SingTel said in a statement.
-(Reporting by Rujun Shen; Editing by Subhranshu Sahu)
+The transactions are subject to fulfillments of certain conditions, SingTel said in a statement.